CortexIntelligentAutomation/docs_v2022/content/en/docs/getting-started/on-premise/add-observability-to-innovation/Grafana/setup-grafana.md

 ## Download the Cortex Innovation Default Dashboards

-1. Navigate to the Observability repository in [GitHub][Download Dashboards].
-1. Click on the `Flow Execution Requests.json` file.
-1. Copy the content and save it locally as `Flow Execution Requests.json`.
-1. Using the browser back button, go back up a level to the file list.
-1. Click on the `Platform Health.json` file.
-1. Copy the content and save it locally as `Platform Health.json`.
+1. Download [Grafana.Dashboards.zip] archive containing the Cortex Innovation default dashboards.
+1. Extract the content of the downloaded archive to a suitable location.

 ## Create Folder for Dashboards